 The dry-brush technique involves using paint with very little water.
 The paint will scumble onto the paper and create a very interesting textured effect, which contrasts nicely against loose brushwork.
 The paint will also be more opaque than when mixed with more water.

-Here is a video which discusses the dry-brush technique:
+Here is a video that discusses the dry-brush technique:

 Most artists who use acrylic and oil paints will paint from dark to light.
 But in watercolor painting, it is common practice to start from light to dark.